EVerest/EVerest/docs/index.rst

 We prepared a path to get step by step into the EVerest world.
 It will lead you from a high level overview right into understanding how to implement modules for your dedicated hardware scenarios or developer use cases.

-To walk this path, simple go on reading and follow the table of contents below.
+To walk this path, simply read on and follow the table of contents below.

 ******************************************
 Table Of Contents